ggato1/ggato1/README.md

 - 👋 Hi, I’m @ggato1
-- 👀 I’m interested in games like rocket league
-- 🌱 I’m currently learning python
-- 📫 How to reach me discord
+- 📫 How to reach me: discord

 <!---
 ggato1/ggato1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.